higgi13425/rmrwr-book/_book/io30-ttest.md

 ##
 ## data:  sleep_total by vore
 ## t = 0.63232, df = 39.31, p-value = 0.5308
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group carni and group herbi is not equal to 0
 ## 95 percent confidence interval:
 ##  -1.911365  3.650509
 ## sample estimates: